This is a complete list of the best savings accounts in South Africa 2023.

 Depending on the duration of the investment, you put in a minimum of R10 000 into the Bidvest savings account.
 Earn up to 7.88% when you invest for 12 months.

-It's a fixed deposit account which means you invest once and benefits on the interest charge per month.
+It’s a fixed deposit account which means you invest once and benefit from the interest charge per month.

-They also offer other savings account that requires a minimum of R1 000 but the low-interest rate of 3.2%.
+They also offer other savings account that requires a minimum of R1 000 but a low-interest rate of 3.2%.

 How to Open a Savings Account